5 secret ingredients to better focus at work

 Pexels Luis Quintero 2842734 1024x683

 Yes, daydreaming and allowing your mind to wander are actually good things.
 Concentration uses a network of brain regions, and that requires a lot of energy.
 Part of this network is your prefrontal cortex, which helps you resist distractions and the temptation to do something more fun.
 Yeah, that’s a pretty tough job.
 Your mind wandering is a way for that network to relax, unwind, and recharge.
 So, let your mind wander!
 If you’re big on time management, why not fit in a few short breaks to allow yourself to think about anything?
-There is a difference between — and only one is actually bad for your productivity.
+There is a difference between accidental and intentional mind wandering— and only one is actually bad for your productivity.
 You can guess which.

 Breathe in and “oommmmm”